HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="periodic_background_sync_api.png",
-  caption="Periodic Background Sync API", description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1444904371&format=interactive",
-  sheets_gid="386193538",
-  sql_file="periodic_background_sync_usage.sql"
+  alt="Number of top pages using Periodic Background Sync API", caption="Number of top pages using Periodic Background Sync API.", description="Chart of Idle Detection API usage, based on the number of pages monitored by HTTPArchive.
+It compares the usage on mobile and desktop devices.
+Since April 2020, the API is used by one to two desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1444904371&format=interactive", sheets_gid="386193538", sql_file="periodic_background_sync_usage.sql"
   )
 }}

 The use of the interface is currently very low.
-Apart from two outliers, the use on mobile and desktop websites is very close together.
+Over 2020, only one or two pages monitored by HTTPArchive made use of this API.

 ## Integration with native app stores